Improvised explosive device: Wire

 Command-wire improvised, explosive devices (CWIED) use an electrical firing cable that affords the user complete control over the device right up until the moment of initiation.

 Radio

 The trigger for a radio-controlled improvised explosive device (RCIED) is controlled by radio link.
 The device is constructed so that the receiver is connected to an electrical firing circuit and the transmitter operated by the perpetrator at a distance.
 A signal from the transmitter causes the receiver to trigger a firing pulse that operates the switch.
 Usually the switch fires an initiator; however, the output may also be used to remotely arm an explosive circuit.
 Often the transmitter and receiver operate on a matched coding system that prevents the RCIED from being initiated by spurious radio frequency signals or jamming.
-An RCIED can be triggered from any number of different radio-frequency based mechanisms including handheld remote control transmitters, car alarms, wireless door bells, cell phones, pagers and portable two-way radios, including those designed for the UHF PMR446, FRS, and GMRS services.
+An RCIED can be triggered from any number of different radio-frequency based mechanisms including handheld remote control transmitters, car alarms, wireless door bells, cell phones, pagers and portable two-way radios, including those designed for the CB radio service, UHF PMR446, FRS, and GMRS services.